jinningwang/new-jinningwang.github.io/_posts/2024-02-14-the-arts-i-love.md

 # Quotes

-> “Writing computer software is one of the purest creative activities in the history of the human race.”
+> Writing computer software is one of the purest creative activities in the history of the human race.
-> John Ousterhout, _A Philosophy of Software Design_, 2018
+> —John Ousterhout, _A Philosophy of Software Design_, 2018
 > {: .block-tip }

 ---